nv-legate/legate/docs/legate/source/api/changes/dev.rst

 - Rename the library from ``legate.core`` to ``legate``.
 With the renaming, the runtime does not automatically start with ``import legate`` anymore.
 Downstream libraries are now responsible to call ``legate.get_legate_runtime()`` before they register themselves through a C++ callback.
+- Add ``LEGATE_INLINE_TASK_LAUNCH`` environment variable to request inline task launch.
+When enabled, this instructs Legate to forgo the usual Legion task calling convention in favor of launching the task immediately on the submitting thread.
+This feature is currently considered *experimental* as it is not always profitable when it should be.

+C++
+---

+.. rubric:: General

 - Remove ``legate_c.h`` and all macros defined therein.
 - Remove ``legate_preamble.h``.
 - Deprecate ``LEGATE_NO_VARIANT``, ``LEGATE_CPU_VARIANT``, ``LEGATE_GPU_VARIANT``, and